serkonda7/vscode-vba/README.md

 Launch the command palette (`ctrl+P`) and run `ext install serkonda7.vscode-vba`.

 ## Contributing
-Any contributions like bug reports, code, tests or documentation are appreciated!
+Any contributions are highly appreciated!
 For details see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License